greatcodeclub/chip8/README.md

 Copyright 2014 Coded Inc. <marc@codedinc.com>

-You are free to modify and distribute this however you want.
-Except for teaching purposes.
+You are free to modify and distribute this however you want for teaching purposes.